Stop the stigma. Get the facts.

 Should you consider taking PEP?

-If you have had a potential exposure to HIV in the last 72 hours, then you may be eligible for post-exposure prophylaxis (PEP).
+If you have had a potential exposure to HIV in the last 72 hours, you may be eligible for post-exposure prophylaxis (PEP).
 Situations in which PEP is prescribed include:

 - Sexual assault.